Pharmacia & Upjohn Company LLC

 SOMAVERT is a growth hormone receptor antagonist indicated for the treatment of acromegaly in patients who have had an inadequate response to surgery or radiation therapy, or for whom these therapies are not appropriate.
 The goal of treatment is to normalize serum insulin-like growth factor-I (IGF-I) levels.
 (1)

 DOSAGE FORMS AND STRENGTHS

-For injection: 10, 15, 20, 25 or 30 mg (as protein) lyophilized powder in single-use vial for reconstitution with supplied 2.25 mL syringe containing 1 mL of diluent (Sterile Water for Injection) and a separate 27 gauge ½ inch safety needle.
+For injection: 10 mg, 15 mg, 20 mg, 25 mg or 30 mg lyophilized powder in a single-dose vial for reconstitution supplied with a prefilled syringe containing 1 mL of diluent (Sterile Water for Injection, USP).
 (3)